testing-library/testing-library-docs/docs/preact-testing-library/api.md

 ### `container`

-By default, `react-testing-library` will create a `div` and append that div to the `document.body` and this is where your react component will be rendered.
+By default, `preact-testing-library` will create a `div` and append that div to the `document.body` and this is where your react component will be rendered.
 If you provide your own HTMLElement `container` via this option, it will not be appended to the `document.body` automatically.